 Pop Filter: ‘P’s’ are tough on the ears.
 A pop filter helps minimize ‘pops’ in dialogue which helps speed up your editing.
 We use this pop filter.

 Zoom H5 Field Recorder: One could forego the Yeti Blue and record a whole podcast using a field recorder like the Zoom H5.
-It’s great for recording ambient sound like crunching through leaves, wind in the trees, and conversations on the go.
-It also includes inputs for two external mics and has a built in mic, so you can record interview outside or wherever you’d like.
+It’s great for recording ambient sounds like crunching through leaves, wind in the trees, and conversations on the go.
+It also includes inputs for two external mics and has a built-in mic, so you can record interview outside or wherever you’d like.
 Episode 43 of She Explores, “Tired But Happy, Together” was recorded largely using the Zoom H5.
 Find the Zoom H5 here.